-iBio, Inc. (the "Company"), sets forth herein the terms of its 2018 Omnibus Equity Incentive Plan (the Plan") as follows:
+iBio, Inc. (the "Company"), sets forth herein the terms of its 2018 Omnibus Equity Incentive Plan (the Plan") as amended and restated as of January 22, 2020, as follows:

 1. PURPOSE

 The Plan is intended to enhance the Company's and its Affiliates' (as defined herein) ability to attract and retain highly qualified officers, directors, key employees, and other persons, and to motivate such officers, directors, key employees, and other persons to serve the Company and its Affiliates and to expend maximum effort to improve the business results and earnings of the Company, by providing to such officers, directors, key employees and other persons an opportunity to acquire or increase a direct proprietary interest in the operations and future success of the Company.
 To this end, the Plan provides for the grant of stock options and restricted stock in accordance with the terms hereof.
 Stock options granted under the Plan may be nonqualified stock options or incentive stock options, as provided herein.